spine-tools/SpineInterface.jl/README.md

 NOTE.
 It seems that Pkg.update does not always guarantee the latest version. `Pkg.rm("SpineInterface")` followed by `Pkg.add("SpineInterface")` may help.

+If you have installed SpineInterface from source locally on your machine, you can update it simply by pulling the latest `master` from the repository.

 ## Usage

+SpineInterface has been primarily designed to work through [Spine Toolbox](https://github.com/spine-tools/Spine-Toolbox), and shouldn't require specific setup when being called from Spine Toolbox workflows.
+Essentially, SpineInterface works just like any Julia module

 ```julia
 using SpineInterface
 using_spinedb("...url of a Spine database...")
 ```

+with `using_spinedb` being the key function that creates the interface for a Spine Datastore.

+When running SpineInterface outside Spine Toolbox *(e.g. from a Julia script directly)*, however, SpineInterface relies on the [Spine Database API](https://github.com/spine-tools/Spine-Database-API) Python package, which is accessed using the [PyCall.jl](https://github.com/JuliaPy/PyCall.jl) module.
+Thus, one needs to configure PyCall.jl to use a Python executable with Spine Database API installed, which can be done according to the PyCall readme.
+If you're using Conda environments for Python, the `.configure_pycall_in_conda.jl` script can be used to automatically configure PyCall to use the Python executable of that Conda environment.

 ## Reporting Issues and Contributing

 See [CONTRIBUTING.md](CONTRIBUTING.md)

 ## License

 SpineInterface is licensed under GNU Lesser General Public License version 3.0 or later.

 ### Acknowledgements